Te Whānau a Taraika

 Ngā hui / Meetings

-Where: Hineakau, the wharekai/dining room next to Taraika, at school.
+Where: Hineakau, the wharekai/dining room next to Taraika, the school marae.

-When: Monthly.
+When: We meet once a term.
 All hui begin at 6pm.
-See the calendar below for the remaining dates in 2025.
+See the calendar below for the 2026 dates.

 Term 2